beakerbrowser/beakerbrowser.com/_docs/apis/dat.md

 ### Permissions

-By default, any `dat://` app can read other dat-sites via HTML embeds, Ajax, or the `DatArchive` read commands.
-An app can also default write to sites that it created.
-The user will be prompted to confirm permission to:
+By default, any `dat://` app can read other Dat sites via HTML embeds, Ajax, or the `DatArchive` read commands.
+By default, a Dat app is given permission to write to sites that it created.
+The user will be prompted to give permission to:

- 1. Create a new dat site
+ 1. Create a new Dat site
- 2. Modify a dat site created by another site
+ 2. Modify a Dat site created by another site

-The user must be the owner of a dat site to modify it.
+The user must be the owner of a Dat site to modify it.

 ### Disk usage and quotas